henrikengelbrink/se09-docs/README.md

 Furthemore Ambassador is also terminating TLS.
 Therefore it is using the cert-manager and Let's Enrypt to autmatically provision and update TLS certificates for all domains.
 Through TLS the entire communication via HTTPS between the clients and the server is encrypted.

 ## Ory Oathkeeper
 Ory Oathkeeper is a cloud-native identity & access proxy which is written in Go and completely open source.
 All incoming API requests for the backend (*https://api.engelbrink.dev* ) are routed from Ambassador Edge Stack to Ory Oathkeeper.
 Based on a [JSON configuration file](https://github.com/henrikengelbrink/se09_infrastructure/blob/master/L3_Services/oathkeeper-rules.json) Ory Oathkeeper routes the traffic to the corresponding service.
-The configuration file defines each route and furthermore you can configure authentification, authorization and mutators for each route.
+The configuration file defines each route and furthermore you can configure authentication, authorization and mutators for each route.

 By using Ory Oathkeeper there is only a single point where all the API endpoints are made public and secure.
 Every new endpoint needs to be explicitly defined in the configuration which eliminates the danger of publishing endpoint accidentially.
-Furthermore the authentification and authorization only needs to be implemented in Ory Oathkeeper and not in every single service.
+Furthermore the authentication and authorization only needs to be implemented in Ory Oathkeeper and not in every single service.
 This reduces complexity and makes it easier to keep an overview of the entire backend and all public routes.
-The points authentification and authorization will be explained under *Application security* in a more detailed way.
+The points authentication and authorization will be explained under *Application security* in a more detailed way.

 ## VPN to restrict access (DB/k8s)
 Some endpoints and services should not be available for everyone in public, for example the endpoint where we create new IoT devices in our device-service or the access the PostgreSQL cluster.
 For these use-cases I have setup an OpenVPN server at DigitalOcean and the endpoint for creating devices (tbd.) and the [PostgreSQL cluster](https://github.com/henrikengelbrink/se09_infrastructure/blob/master/L2_InfrastructureConfig/db.tf#L29-L33) are only accessible through the VPN.
 This reduces the risk of unauthorized access to these resources.